KYB for boarding Sub-Merchants

 You should at a minimum collect:

-2. You should now verify the information that was given to you on the company, its signers, and any UBOs, including making sure there are no bad actors or material threats to the company's ability to operate besides those incurred in the normal course of business
+2. You must verify the information that was given to you on the company, its signers, and any UBOs, including making sure there are no bad actors or material threats to the company's ability to operate besides those incurred in the normal course of business

-What does this mean I have to do?
+What does this mean I have to do at onboarding?

 What if my customers are FIs?
 Aren't they already heavily regulated?